Torres Novas: Politics

 The present president of the municipality is Pedro Ferreira, elected by the Socialist Party.

 City hall

 Economy

-Renova – Fábrica de Papel do Almonda, SA, a well known paper company, is based in the municipality, as well as the Companhia de Torres Novas, a textiles company.
+Renova – Fábrica de Papel do Almonda, SA, a well known paper company, is based in the municipality, as well as the Companhia de Torres Novas, a textiles company founded in 1845.

 Culture

 The municipal holiday is Ascension Day.

 There are Municipal Museum Carlos Reis, Agricultural Museum of Riachos and Humberto Delgado Memorial House in the municipality.